Residence rooms come with just the basics: a bed, a desk, and a bit of storage space.

 Speaking of colour, rugs are the perfect combo of cozy and chic for almost zero effort.
 Maybe you want to match it to your bedding to look extra put together.
 Or use an area rug to clearly section “my space, your space” in shared rooms without the extra clutter of room dividers.

-If you need to visit Bed Bath & Beyond, AMS Firstweek offers a shuttle for a group shopping spree.
-You can also try one of Vancouver’s popular second-hand stores (thrift shopping is also an art).
+If you need to get more stuff, AMS Firstweek offers a shuttle for a group homegoods shopping spree.
+You can also try one of Vancouver’s popular second-hand stores (thrift shopping is an art).

 5. Fairy lights